adugasamuel/Bike-Buyers-Analysis/README.md

 - Offer loyalty perks to **car owners and homeowners**.
 - Consider **family-focused bike models** for households with 1–2 children.

-These recommendation was made to help the company identify and target potential bike buyers more effectively by understanding key customer segments based on age, income, commute distance, and lifestyle.
+These recommendations were made to help the company identify and target potential bike buyers more effectively by understanding key customer segments based on age, income, commute distance, and lifestyle.
 This insight will guide more personalized marketing, improve sales conversion, and support data-driven decision-making for future product and campaign strategies.